DanishSiraj/mongoose-graphql-server/README.md

 The full list of customization options can be found at [Apollo Server Docs](https://www.apollographql.com/docs/apollo-server/api/apollo-server)

 ## Issues

 - At the moment populations are supported only on virtual fields and model names.
-- Supports sort,filter and populations only on indexed fields at the moment.
+- Supports sort and filter only on indexed fields at the moment.
 - Populating key needs to be present for deep nested populations of virtual fields.

 ## ToDo

 - [x] Write the documentation
 - [ ] Fix issues
 - [ ] Support custom field generator on genrated schema
 - [ ] Addition of custom query and mutation resolvers
 - [x] Converting this project to typescript